tolo38/usefull/all/cmake.use.md

+link libraries
+---

+Need to learn

-# Use in Vscode with extention cmake
+Use in Vscode with extention cmake
+---

 can convert `*.sln` project from MSVC to cmake via `cmake-convert` [git-repos][cmake-converter]